-October is Mental Health Awareness month and is subsequently probably the most stressful time of the year for college students.
+The first full week of October marks the start of Mental Health Awareness Week, but we should all consider this movement throughout the month.
+This time of the year is subsequently probably the most stressful time for college students.
 With midterms, papers, work, social life, and everything else building up around you—October is the time when it’s so easy to slip into a bad state of mind; which is why it is so important to practice self-care!
 Here are some tips on how you can work to handle everything that is on your plate.

 1. Set Some Time For Yourself

 Trust me, I know it’s hard when you’ve been non-stop working all day every day to relax, you may not even get much of a chance to breathe.
 But with everything that’s going on around you—it is super important to remember your own feelings.
 Take some time each day to sit back, take a breath, relax, and reflect on the things that you’re doing and want to do.
 It may seem like you don’t have time, but even just five to ten minutes can make all the difference.
 This will help ease your mind and your stress.
 It will also allow you to focus more and prioritize what needs to be done.

 As a college student, I know that a full night’s rest may seem like a foreign concept; but studies have shown that a full night’s rest can improve your mental capability better than naps can.
 You might think cramming for a test the night before or pulling an all-nighter to write a paper might be the easiest way to get it all done—I get it, sometimes we work better under pressure—but in reality, sleep is the healthiest, most important asset for your body.
 Do your work in increments and get tasks done over a spread-out period of time rather than all at once.
 You’ll find you have more time to sleep and the quality of work turns out better.
 Not to mention, you’ll feel engaged and attentive when you wake up each day.